 Both offshoring and outsourcing are solutions for companies trying to lower manufacturing costs, complete tasks more efficiently and increase company productivity through resource allocation.
-Outsourcing at its core involves hiring a third-party vendor to complete a particular element of production, while offshoring simply shifts that element abroad within the business.
+Outsourcing at its core involves hiring a third-party vendor to complete a particular element of production, while offshoring simply shifts production abroad and stays with the business.
 While both options can increase manufacturing efficiency and create more competitive pricing overall, there are far fewer internal risks when offshoring.

 Risks of Outsourcing